ni/nimi-python/docs/niscope/enums.rst

 .. py:data:: RISMethod

-    .. py:attribute:: niscope.RISMethod.EXACT_NUM_AVG_
+    .. py:attribute:: niscope.RISMethod.RIS_EXACT_NUM_AVERAGES

         Acquires exactly the specified number of records for each bin in the RIS acquisition.
+An error is returned from the fetch function if the RIS acquisition does not successfully acquire the specified number of waveforms within the timeout period.
+You may call the fetch function again to allow more time for the acquisition to finish.

-    .. py:attribute:: niscope.RISMethod.MIN_NUM_AVG_
+    .. py:attribute:: niscope.RISMethod.RIS_MIN_NUM_AVERAGES